id-studiolab/cookbook/index.markdown

 _if you wonder what the heck is github and why nerds like it, you can find a good series of video tutorials [here](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV)_

 #### 2 Request to add your resources to the repository
-Create an acount on github.com, and open a new "issue" on the repository of this website [here](https://github.com/id-studiolab/cookbook/issues).
+Create an account on github.com, and open a new "issue" on the repository of this website [here](https://github.com/id-studiolab/cookbook/issues).

 Make sure that your issue contains:
   - A title